nansencenter/nansat/docs/source/conventions.rst

 1. **master** branch: numbered releases of the code.
 Never edited.
 Merged from *develop* and *bug fix* or *hot fix* branches (see notes on workflow below).
 Long living.
 2. **develop** branch: rather stable version of code under development.
 Never edited.
 Merged from topic specific issue branches.
 Long living.
 3. **issueNNN-short-heading** - issue specific branches (NNN = issue number).
 Main working area.
 Short living.
 Merged into develop.
-4. **hotfixNNN_short-heading** - issue specific branches that are quick and easy to fix
+4. **hotfixNNN_short-heading** - branches that are specific to an issue with a release version (should be branched from master and merged back ASAP)

 (5. **bugfixNNN_short-heading** - issue specific branches related to a bug in master)